grscheller/dotfiles/README.md

 **Disadvantages:**

-* each submodule no longer its own totally independent project
+* each submodule no longer its own standalone independent project
+* not worth trying to preserve git history for the submodules

 ## Steps to clone